iririsgoo/Instagram-Sentiment-Analysis/README.md

 ### Which Emotions are most liked by followers?
 > <img src="images/emotion%20and%20likecount%20corr.png" width="60%"/> <img src="images/emotion%20and%20likecount%20correlation.png" width="60%">

-> Seems his followers like it most when he is joyful, hopeful and positive.
+> Followers like it most when he is joyful, hopeful and positive.
 > Social media, I'm so glad to see "there are still faint glimmers of civilization left in this barbaric slaughterhouse that was once known as humanity."

 ### Word cloud